bridger/SwiftVisualFormat/Readme.markdown

 - Inequalities like >= or <= aren't supported for spaces between views.
 It should support `|->=5-[redView.al]-<=10-[greenView.al]-==0-|`
 - Priorities aren't supported.
 I am planning to use the ! operator, if it can be infix.
 For example, to make a high priority constraint it should look like `[redView.al]-10.al!750.al-[greenView.al]`
 - Experiment with not requiring the `.al`.
 It is nice to not overload the common types, but it does decrease readability.
+- Figure out the best way to distribute this.
+Cocoapods?
+As a framework?